Solar Energy Infrastructure in Emerging Markets:

 LONG TERM VIABILITY: With underlying assets providing essential services, investing in solar energy infrastructure can play a key role in long-term institutional portfolios.
 The asset class offers the possibility of delivering attractive returns with long-term stable cash flows, matching long-term liabilities, and diversifying traditional business cycle-sensitive investment holdings.
 The real-time traceability of the PV systems’ operations provides asset-owners with a high level of transparency and facilitates reporting and control.

 SUSTAINABILITY: Moreover, access to reliable power fulfils a basic need and is a major driver of sustainable economic development.
 The ability to operate without noise and pollution also contributes to decent working conditions, and although no power generation technology is perfect, solar energy conversion into electricity via PV systems counts among the few technologies with zero CO2 emissions during operations, which makes it unquestionably environmentally friendly.

-Vincent Bernard is on the business development team at responsAbility for institutional investors in Europe.
-Previously, he was in charge of project development for Commercial & Industrial (C&I) solar projects in Sub-Saharan Africa with a company that pioneered solar in the 1980’s.
-Vincent began his career in sales for a European asset manager specialized in alternative investments, and is very keen to deliver investment solutions that leverage on technical solutions that tackle real issues.
+Vincent Bernard joined the Business Development Team at responsAbility for Institutional Investors in Europe.
+Previously, he was in charge of project development for Commercial & Industrial (C&I) Solar projects in Sub-Saharan Africa with a company that pioneered solar in the 1980’s.
+Vincent began his career in Sales for a European Asset Manager specialized in Alternative Investments, and is very keen to deliver investment solutions that leverage on technical solutions that tackle real issues.